Spider4956/Golden-Inferno/Chapters/Chapter 8.md

 “What a clown,” Bianca muttered before looking at the rest of Team 1 who looked shocked.
 “Now you guys won’t even become hunters.
 Let’s put them out of misery Zenon.”
 She said taking a step towards Anthony before Winston stepped in between them.

 “No, we’ve already won.”
-He pointed out before nodding towards the defeated looks of the other two, "leave them be."
+He pointed out before nodding towards the defeated looks of the other two, "Leave them be."

 “Why do you have to be such a hero, Winston,” Bianca questioned.